16 Offbeat Holidays You Can Celebrate in April

 8. and 9.
 April 15: National Take a Wild Guess Day and National That Sucks Day

-Both perfectly-timed to coincide with tax day in the US.
+Both perfectly-timed to coincide with tax day.

 10. April 16: National High Five Day

 You don't have to worry about taxes for a full year.
 High five!